kblomqvist/yasha/README.md

 will render `foo.jinja` template file into a new file named as `foo`.
 See how the `.jinja` file extension is removed.

 Template variables can be defined in a separate configuration file.
 [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html) are supported.
 Yasha will look for this file if not given explicitly.
-For example, the above example call tries to find `foo.toml` or `foo.yaml` (or `foo.yml`) first from the same folder with `foo.jinja` and if not found there subfolders will be checked.
+For example, the above example tries to find `foo.toml` or `foo.yaml` (or `foo.yml`) first from the same folder with `foo.jinja` and if not found there subfolders will be checked.

 An example of explicit use of configuration file would be: